ptesarik/SIGILLatum.github.io/_posts/2023-07-13-kdump-on-32-bit-arm.md

 headers (`elfcorehdr`) with a fat kernel warning that the kernel is trying to remap normal RAM as an I/O region.
 This would indeed cause serious cache aliasing issues on Arm.
-However, ELF core headers are allocated at the top of crash kernel reserved region and is removed from usable memory by kexec-tools, so this physical region should not be recognized as RAM by the panic kernel.
+However, ELF core headers are allocated at the top of crash kernel reserved region and removed from usable memory by kexec-tools, so this physical region should not be recognized as RAM by the panic kernel.

 Hm.
 Turn on memblock debugging.